HemantKumar01/Multimedia-Manager/README.md

 # multimediaManager
-An ooen source app for deleting duplicate images and sorting videos and images in separate folders.
+An open source app for deleting duplicate images and sorting videos and images in separate folders.
 It is written in js,html css with electron framework